 7 | Whispering Galleries, Grand Central

-Separated by a stream of commuters I was a little skeptical as we stood in diagonally opposite corners of the Grand Central concourse attempting to whisper sweet nothings to each other across the hallway.
+Separated by a stream of commuters I was a little sceptical as we stood in diagonally opposite corners of the Grand Central concourse attempting to whisper sweet nothings to each other across the hallway.

 That was until I heard the husband’s voice, clear as day, apparently travelling through the ceiling.